 But don’t take my word for it — that’s not gonna fly later on when all those fears resurface (because they will — trust me on that one).

-Take the time to actually do this and record your data, so that you have it to refer back to later when you are doubting the whole high school thing again.
+Take the time to actually do this and record your data, so you have it to refer back to later when you doubt the whole homeschooling high school thing again.
 You will appreciate having the concrete reminder of the research you did and exactly what you found out.

 This shouldn’t take more than an hour, if that long.
-The hardest part is finding the information you need on the websites.
+The most challenging part is finding the necessary information on the websites.

 But it is an hour well-invested, because it will give you confidence and dispel your apprehension about all the things you thought you had to do.
 Now you will KNOW what you have to do.
 You will OWN it!

-The BEST way to prepare yourself for homeschooling high school is to get yourself educated about what you really need to do.
-The first step is to research at college websites — grab Quick College Confidence to guide you!
+The best way to prepare yourself for homeschooling high school is to educate yourself about what you really need to do.
+The first step is to research at college websites.

 You’ll feel TONS better.
 You’ll be singing right along with Julie Andrews: “I have confidence in myself; I have confidence in me” as you swing your computer case and click your heels!